Corps of Gendarmerie of Vatican City: Band

 The Band of the Gendarmerie (Banda musicale del Corpo della Gendarmeria) is a uniformed band of musicians that serves at Gendarmerie events and also serves as the official marching band of Vatican City.

-In October 2007, the band is the heir to the Papal Gendarmerie band founded in 1851 and in turn descended from the musical formations of the body of the Pontifical Velites.
+In October 2007, the band was the heir to the Papal Gendarmerie band founded in 1851 and, in turn, descended from the musical formations of the body of the Pontifical Velites.
 The band is made up of about 100 musicians and volunteers coming from the Italian military bands such as the Italian Army Music Band and the National Carabinieri Band.

 Rapid Intervention Group (GIR)

 The Gendarmerie has a Rapid Intervention Group (Gruppo di Intervento Rapido; GIR, Celeris Interventio Cohors; CIC), a police tactical unit trained for various situations to respond to threats more effectively: